Jan 24, 2020 A Tale of a Street Dog in Mumbai

 Abodh’s explanation was inspiring.
 It also reinforced for me that the bond between humans and dogs is not constrained by prosperity or poverty.

 And yet there are significant differences in this human-dog relationship in India.
 I have been a consultant to Humane Society International for the past decade or so and was part of the team that persuaded the Tata Trusts to support a human-dog wellbeing project in Jamshedpur (the headquarters of Tata Steel).
 During my time as a consultant, Humane Society International was slowly building a picture of the human-dog relationship in India through surveys and monitored street dog projects.
-In the state of Haryana, for example, a survey found there are approximately 100 dogs per 1,000 people (80 of which live on the streets).
+In the state of Haryana, for example, a survey found that there are approximately 100 dogs per 1,000 people (80 of which live on the streets).
 In Mumbai, there are less than 5 dogs per 1,000 people.
 There are large differences in the number of dogs relative to the human population in different parts of India and yet we are only just beginning to identify those differences.
 We are still a long way from understanding why they occur.

 In the meantime, we can continue to marvel at the power of human-animal relations.
 “The greatness of a nation and its moral progress can be judged by the way its animals are treated,” remarked Mahatma Gandhi, the founding father of independent India and a global pioneer of compassion and non-violence.
-The street scene I observed in Mumbai is consistent with the Gandhian ethics and the inherent principles of Ahimsa deeply embedded in Indian culture.
+The street scene I observed in Mumbai is consistent with Gandhian ethics and the inherent principles of Ahimsa deeply embedded in Indian culture.
 It was a small but telling anecdote that again demonstrated the very close symbiotic relationship between humans and their favorite canine partners.